 natural light is always preferred. dont face against the light

 First of all, be CONFIDENCE every girl is pretty and every chictopian is stylish dear!
 I felt the same with the first photos i took for chictopia (you can check it on my chicblog) but after i just stood up infront of the camera and i was natural.
 Just be you, smile if you want, make silly poses, i’ve seen some girls looking to the floor, that’s nice too.
-And yeah, natural light at the sunset or sunrise is the best!posted about 5 years ago
+And yeah, natural light at the sunset or sunrise is the best!posted over 6 years ago

 Angles tend to be very important when taking pictures.
 Unflattering angles as far as I’m concerned consist of low angles i.e below eyelevel/ shooting upwards, Thus wont look as good as what you see in the mirror..
 You also need to remember that mirror images are flipped around, so what you are seeing is actually the opposite.

 As for location, uh I’d suggest anywhere that isn’t cluttery.
 You really just need a plain wall.
 As for posing, be your self, be confident, remember your stance, your body language can also affect how/ what the mood of your outfit will be and what it will end up looking like.

 If possible have someone take pictures of you, cause personally I find its much easier to have a friend/ sibling take pictures than have your camera on timer.
 I think its much more efficient and effective and much more fun.

 But if the above is not possible, id invests in a tripod and remote and any plain background will do.
 Makes a huge difference.

 Hope that helped. byeee.posted over 6 years ago

 5 points - Vote her photos into the Style Gallery